opencog/atomspace/examples/rule-engine/frog/README.md

 ## Pattern Matcher (using the frog rule base)

-Similar to the above but the implications are directly represented as URE rules.
-This may not necessarily be the typical way to use the URE but it shows a different perspective on how to solve this problem.
+This is similar to the above but the implications are directly represented as URE rules.
+This may not be the typical way to use the URE but it shows a different perspective on how to use the URE to this problem.

 But let's first clear the atomspace to remove the solutions found in the previous section